lford93/SE-formative/README.md

 ![project_board](https://user-images.githubusercontent.com/120586818/208080393-97eba898-b632-4ece-9853-46cf22ece8bd.png)

 In this project, I use GitHub's Project Tracker to manage issues and follow the kanban methodology.
 This allows me to continuously improve and visualize my workflow on a regular basis, organizing tasks according to priority.
-By using the Project Tracker, I am able to maintain an efficient and effective workflow
+By using the Project Tracker, I am able to maintain an efficient and effective workflow.

+The workflow will work as such:

+Raise issue -> To do -> move to In progress when work begins -> create pull request and move issue and pull request to review -> once finalised merge pull request and move issue to Done

 ---